UK firm on Chagos Islands claim after Mauritius plants flag

 Successive British governments have expressed regret about the way the islanders were removed but have not allowed them to return or heeded the non-binding international opinions.

-In 2020 Britain said it would “cede sovereignty of the territory to Mauritius when it is no longer required for defence purposes.”
+In 2020 Britain said it would “cede sovereignty of the territory to Mauritius when it is no longer required for defense purposes.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.